-This is an alternative to the Diploma, for students who wish to target specific university entry by focusing on required IBDP subjects and achievements.
-The rigorous academic level and time managements skills demanded by the full IB Diploma, as well as the breadth of compulsory subjects, does not suit every student.
+The IB Course option is an alternative to the full Diploma, catering to students who wish to target specific tertiary entry by focusing on specific IBDP subjects.

-For some it is strategically a better option to pursue IBDP subjects of strength and target individual result attainment that leads to a very precise university pathway.
+The rigorous academic level and time management skills demanded by the full IB Diploma, as well as the breadth of compulsory subjects, does not suit every student.
+For some, it is strategically a better option to pursue IBDP subjects of strength and target individual result attainment that leads to a very precise university pathway.
 These include clear pathways for international students heading to Australia.
-The IB curriculum provides entry to foundation studies at top Australian Universities both at the end of Year 11 and Year 12 depending on attainment levels.
+The IB curriculum provides entry to foundation studies at top Australian universities both at the end of Year 11 and Year 12 depending on attainment levels.
 The IB curriculum provides all students with pathways to direct entry into UK and US Universities.
-For more information please see the Careers Counsellors.
+For more information, please see the Careers Counsellors.